Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS - WHIZ News

 CLEMENS RETURNS

-Roger Clemens, who played for both the Yankees and Astros in a 24-year MLB career where he won seven Cy Young Awards, threw out the ceremonial first pitch Wednesday.
+Roger Clemens, who pitched for both the Yankees and Astros in a 24-year career that included a record seven Cy Young Awards, threw out the ceremonial first pitch.

 He stepped a couple of feet in front of the rubber before throwing a perfect strike to Houston starter Lance McCullers.